-Title of the Course : Education Policy and Administration

-Effective from AY Prerequisite Nil for the course: Course To familiarize the students with the concepts of various systems of Objective: education and educational administration in India.
-Module 1: Educational Administration: Concept, Significance and Scope.
-Concepts: Universalization of Elementary Education, Non-Formal Education, Vocationalization of Secondary Education, Autonomous Colleges.
-Problems and Challenges of Educational Administration 15 hours Combont Module 2: National Policy on Education, 1986 as modified in 1992 (Plan of Action, 1992); NEP 2020.
+Name of the Prog Title of the Cours Course Code Number of Credit e : Education Policy and Administration : PAD-631 Effective from AY : 2022-2023 Prerequisite Nil for the course: Course Objective: To familiarize the students with the concepts of various syste education and educational administration in India. ems of Module 1: Educational Administration: Concept, Significance and Scope.
+Concepts: Universalization of Elementary Education, Non- Formal Education, Vocationalization of Secondary Education, Autonomous Colleges.
+Problems and Challenges of Educational Administration 15 hours Module 2: National Policy on Education, 1986 as modified in 1992 (Plan of Action, 1992); NEP 2020.
 Education and Five-Year Plans: Approaches, Priorities and Investments; RTE Main Features; Organisation and administration of an Indian University 15 hours Content: Module 3: Organization and Administration of Education at the Central Level with special reference to the Ministry of Education.
 University Grants Commission: Structure, Functions and Role.
-National Council of Educational Research and Training: Structure, Functions and Role 15 hours Tolkings a Dreet Module 4: Socio-economic Problems of Educational Development - Equality of Opportunity, Employment and Productivity.
+National Council of Educational Research and Training: Structure, Functions and Role 15 hours Module 4: Socio-economic Problems of Educational Development - Equality of Opportunity, Employment and Productivity.
 Nation Building and Citizenship; Globalization and Education.
-Implementation and Evaluation of Sarva Siksha Abhiyan 15 hours Pedagogy: Lectures, case studies, policy analysis exercises, seminar presentations. rs and References Goel, S. L. (1994).
+Implementation and Evaluation of Sarva Siksha Abhiyan 15 hours Pedagogy: Lectures, case studies, policy analysis exercises, seminar presentations. s and References Goel, S. L. (1994).
 Education Policy and Administration.
 New Delhi: Deep and Deep Publication.
 Government of India.
 (1966).
 Report of the Education Commission.
 Manning, Kathleen.
 (2017).
 Organisational Theory in Higher Education.
 New York: Routledge.
 Mukherji, S. N. (1962).
 Administration of Education, Planning and Finance.
 Baroda: Acharya Book Depot.
-Course Outcomes At the end of the course, the student will be able to: To understand the concept, significance, and scope of education administration.
-To analyze the evolution trajectory of educational administration india with the five-year plans and New Education Policy.
-To interpret the role of departments under education administration.
-To evaluate the Education Policy in India and schemes and programmes introduced to promote access to education and education. ion in tration
+Course Outcomes At the end of the course, the student will be able to: 1.
+To understand the concept, significance, and scope of education administration.
+2. To analyze the evolution trajectory of educational administration india with the five-year plans and New Education Policy.
+3. To interpret the role of departments under education administration.
+4. To evaluate the Education Policy in India and schemes and programmes introduced to promote access to education and queducation. on in tration